 Whether your interest is in policy or the gruesome things that people do to one another, the crime course should provide plenty to engage and surprise.
 Overall, the subject follows a logical pattern and doesn’t hide many difficult philosophical concepts.
 You will find out early on that you always need to prove both actus reus (the guilty act) and the mens rea (the guilty mind) in order to establish an offence.
 Follow this structure religiously and you can’t go wrong.
 By the end of the course you’ll also be in a better position to explain why killing someone is not necessarily unlawful, or why you could be guilty of theft without actually making off with somebody else’s property.

-Public law, as it's generically referred to, is a course that includes the study of constitutional law, human rights and administrative law (the order may vary depending on where you study).
-If you have no interest in politics (shame on you), you may find the whole subject a little obscure, but with the Human Rights Act seldom out of the press, and constitutional reform never far from parliament's lips, there's no better time to study this fascinating subject.
+Public law is a course that includes the study of constitutional law, human rights and administrative law.
+If you have no interest in politics, you may find the whole subject a little obscure, but with Brexit at the top of everyone’s agenda and the Human Rights Act often in the press there’s no better time to study this fascinating subject.
 The course normally kicks off with an analysis of the UK’s constitutional arrangements, covering such abstract notions as parliamentary sovereignty, the rule of law, the royal prerogative and responsible government.
 Those of a political, philosophical or historical bent will feel right at home.
 If you don't fit the description, Google 'Dicey' and see where that takes you.

 You’ll also be taught about the Human Rights Act, learning about things like freedom of speech, the right to a fair trial.